kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 of a Maths PhD student.
 No, it's not PL type theory stuff, which, considering I know type theorists in Maths, has always been a bit strange when CS PL people call themselves "type theorists" without coming from Maths at the graduate level, or "mathematicians" because they write Haskell (??), but it's probably my fault for thinking this way because I'm terrified of overclaiming in general and being called out for overclaiming.
 I've never been one to have that kind of overconfidence, and I see it as academically dishonest.
 In particular, what if you say that you're a mathematician and end up in a room with [Peter Scholze](https://en.wikipedia.org/wiki/Peter_Scholze) or something?
 Yikes!
+- To verify my questions about whether I am in Maths or CS, I always ask myself (1) where do they publish?
+Although there is overlap, there are very specific places each chooses to publish.
+Also, if it's a conference, (2) who is speaking?
+I've been funded both through Number Theory grants (for conferences) and Computer Science, and there are definitely differences between the two spaces, although there is some overlap.
+Here's another hint: I seldom see slides at Maths conferences (lol).
+Lots of iPads (during quarantine) and otherwise blackboards and chalk.
 - These people aren't stupid, and just like any other field, they know each other's work.
 I'm new, and I ask questions, and I listen.
 For now, I am here to learn, and that's okay.
 In general, the ones I've met don't go around tooting their own horn, either, about it.
 They will listen to your claiming that you are "an expert", and slowly ask you questions, naively, until you back yourself into a corner.
 Then it's your own fault but hey, it's an opportunity to learn.
 And it's all in good fun; they're all very nice people.